escrip13/universidad_lg/README.md

-# universidad_lg
+# universidadlg

- Aplicacion Univerdidad LG
+A new Flutter application.

 ## Getting Started